It is said that we come from the earth and we return to the earth.

 In most regions of the southeast, Pinus taeda is the predominant species used for lumber.

-By using local forests and mills, we
+By using wood from local forests and mills, we

 -